Ziyph/RemoveDuplicateFrames/README.md

-# RemoveDuplicateFrames
+# Remove Duplicate Frames
-A graphical app to remove duplicate frames from an inputted video.
+An app to remove duplicate frames from an inputted video.